LocusEnergy/api-docs/source/includes/dataavailable/_dataavailable.md

 aggregation | String | Aggregation for this short name.
 Options are min, max, avg and sum. | yes

 #### Field Parameters

+<aside class="warning">Field parameters have been deprecated in favor of explicit PV model configuration via <a href="https://solarnoc.datareadings.com/" target="_blank">LocusNOC</a>.
+Any field parameters sent as part of a <code>data</code> request will not cause any harm, but will be ignored.
+For more information, please see the <a href="https://locusenergy.force.com/s/article/PV-Model-Settings" target="_blank">LocusNOC documentation</a>.</aside>

 Attribute | Type| Description | Always returned?
 ---|---|---|---